Chris Alemany🇺🇦🇨🇦🇪🇸

 A curated list titled 'Sabot in the Age of AI' by @asrg: Offensive Methods and Strategic Approaches for Facilitating (Algorithmic) Sabotage, Framework Disruption, and Intentional Data Poisoning.

-'Trapping AI': A methodically structured poisoning mechanism designed to feed nonsensical to persistent and aggressive “AI” scrapers that circumvent robots.txt directives.
+'Trapping AI': A methodically structured poisoning mechanism designed to feed nonsensical #data to persistent #bots and aggressive “AI” scrapers that circumvent robots.txt directives.

 @Emi299@sakurajima.moe